KNHC: History

 KNHC logo used from 2001 to 2018.

 KNHC went on the air as a very low power AM station, broadcasting with 100 milliwatts on 1210 kHz, in December 1969.
 Fairly quickly, however, the high school moved to build an FM station.
 In September 1970, KNHC received its FM construction permit and went on the air in January 1971.
 The transmitter was located at Wedgwood Elementary School, and the station broadcast with 10 watts, covering about a 5-mile circle in the north end of Seattle.

 In September 1972, the station increased its power to 320 watts, and three months later, stereo broadcasts began.
 A second power increase, in November 1974, increased the ERP to 1,500 watts directional.

 In December 1977, a HEW/NTIA grant created a sister studio at Cleveland High School on Beacon Hill.
 At the same time, the Mass Communications magnet school program at Hale begins, including courses in radio, television, journalism, photography, and graphic arts.
 Hence the station's call letters K - (U.S. broadcast stations west of the Mississippi), NH - (Nathan Hale H.S.) and C - (Cleveland H.S.).

 KNHC's format entering the 1980s featured light rock and pop music, with specialty shows in the evenings and on weekends, including jazz and classical.
 After yet another power increase to 3 kW, this time non-directional, in October 1981, the station overhauled its format the next year to R&B and urban, prompting an increase in listenership.
-The "C89" name entered use in 1983.
+The "C89FM" name entered use in 1983.
+The C in C89.5 stood for Communications.
 New technologies were also deployed; in 1984, a satellite dish was added to receive the urban-oriented Sheridan Broadcasting Networks (an antecedent to today's American Urban Radio Networks), and in 1987, a microwave studio-transmitter link was brought into use along with a new and more efficient antenna.